 Palolem beach: Sunny, with very shallow water, a river mouth, and an island one can wade to

-Palolem beach—about 20 minutes’ drive south of Agonda—is another spectacular south-Goa beach, with a long stretch of smooth sand and fewer granite rocks than the others.
+Palolem is one of the most popular places to stay in south Goa.
+It’s about 20 minutes’ drive south of Agonda, and has one of the most famous beaches in south Goa, with a long stretch of smooth sand and fewer granite rocks than the others.
 The water is also incredibly shallow at low tide, and lets you wade out a hundred meters or more.
 You can even wade up to the little island (with it’s seasonal shack) just off the north end.
 There’s also a little river that drains into the sea on the same side, which you can swim across.
 Or you could just take one of the many boats.

 When we visited, we used our GPS to take the hill road instead of the highway, and caught some nice views of the ocean.
 We got there just before lunchtime, and discovered that there was no shade because there weren’t any trees near the water.
 Next time, we’ll make sure we visit in the morning or evening.